yazanbaker94/Code-301---Intermediate-Software-Development/class-04.md

-1. What is a ‘Controlled Component’? n HTML, form elements such as <input>, <textarea>, and <select> typically maintain their own state and update it based on user input.
+1. What is a ‘Controlled Component’? n HTML, form elements such as input, textarea, and select typically maintain their own state and update it based on user input.
 In React, mutable state is typically kept in the state property of components, and only updated with setState().

 3. Should we wait to store the users responses from the form into state when they submit the form OR should we update the state with their responses as soon as they enter them?
 Why.